afeld/python-public-policy/syllabus.md

 ## Description

-Cell-ing yourself short with Excel?
-Ready to pivot to something more powerful?
-This seven-week course is all about "How to Use a Bit of Code to Do Things That Would Be Really Hard in Spreadsheets."
-Students will learn data analysis through code, using the Python programming language to explore, manipulate, visualize, and interpret open data for policy questions.
+Alternate title: "How to Use a Bit of Code to Do Things That Would Be Really Hard in Spreadsheets."
+Students will learn data analysis through the Python programming language — exploring, manipulating, visualizing, and interpreting open data to answer policy questions.
+The class incorporates use of generative AI for coding problems, helping students understand its strengths and weaknesses.
 No coding experience required.

 ## Homework